CHRONOLOGY

 "If Dionysius Exiguus meant to number the years from the birth of Christ, rather than the conception, then it is more likely that he considered that event to have occurred on 25 December, seven days before the start of the year that we call AD 1.
 The consensus of most modern scholars favours that interpretation."
 (Text)

-According to the consensus of most modern scholars, Christ was born in the time Before Christ (BC).
+According to the consensus of most modern scholars, Christ was born in the time before Christ (BC).

 The Gospel of John says: